-If you are feeling extra, you can choose to ride the VIP gondola complete with Ferrari style seats and glass flooring.
+If you feel extra, you can choose to ride the VIP gondola, complete with Ferrari-style seats and glass flooring.
 This option is perfect for date nights and other special occasions.

-If you like taking nice photographs as keepsake for your travels, a visit to the Skyview Atlanta is definitely for you.
+If you like taking nice photographs as keepsakes for your travels, a visit to Skyview Atlanta is definitely for you.

 14. Fernbank Museum of Natural History

-One of the highlights of Fernbank is its immersive 3D Theater which has a massive screen that employs topnotch digital laser projection which does not only work for 3D but for 2D as well.
+One of the highlights of Fernbank is its immersive 3D Theater which has a massive screen that employs top-notch digital laser projection, which does not only work for 3D but 2D as well.

 This museum gem is, in fact, a gift from a local entrepreneur in the name of Dante Stephensen.
-His desire is to foster an encouraging learning atmosphere that will last through generations.
+He desires to foster an encouraging learning atmosphere that will last through generations.

 15. Center for Puppetry Arts